wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 2. Load a page from your site in a browser that uses the sidebar you just modified.
 You will see a menu of up to five links with the Title, "My First IntelliWidget."
 This is the default behavior: a menu of page links sorted by title.
 This is not very useful but it serves to understand the power of IntelliWidgets.

 3. In the WordPress Admin, go to Pages and click to edit the page you just viewed.
 You will now see a new meta box labeled "IntelliWidget."
-Leave the "Use settings from …" alone and click "Add new section."
+Leave the "Use settings from" alone and click "Add new section."

 4. When the page refreshes, you will see a new meta box with settings almost exactly like the ones in the Widgets Admin.
 Click the "Replaces" dropdown menu and you will see an option for the sidebar where you added the IntelliWidget.
 Select this option.